freeCodeCamp/euler-rust/README.md

 **Notes**

 - When doing the course, ensure you are in the `curriculum/` directory
-- The preview window does not automatically refresh :sad: - do this manually
+- The preview window is forced to refresh quite often - it might look like it is flickering

 ### Locally